Ypertex/blog/content/articles/jumpcloud-curl-error-22/index.md

 ## Introducing JumpCloud

-In case you have not yet heard about [JumpCloud](https://jumpcloud.com/): It is a cloud service that leverages user directories like Active Directory, Office 365, and G Suite (previously known as Google Apps) for **Single Sign On in web apps and clients**.
-My favorite feature of JumpCloud is its lightweight agent: Installing this little piece of software on Linux, MacOS and Windows clients and servers enables you and your directory users to log into these machines *with your directory credentials*.
+In case you have not yet heard about [JumpCloud](https://jumpcloud.com/): It is a cloud service that leverages user directories like Active Directory, Office 365, and G Suite (previously known as Google Apps) for **Single Sign-On in web apps and clients**.
+My favorite feature of JumpCloud is its lightweight agent: Installing this little piece of software on Linux, macOS and Windows clients and servers enables you and your directory users to log into these machines *with your directory credentials*.
 How awesome is that!

 {{<figure src="8a0f15ad-90b4-44b6-be9f-98261403072f" transformation="inline">}}Screenshot of the jumpcloud.com website, June 2017{{</figure>}}

 No big deal, you say?
 Active Directory already provides this functionality, you say?—Not quite!

 First of all, Active Directory comes with a price tag (there are affordable ways like the [Microsoft Softwareswap Reddit](https://www.reddit.com/r/microsoftsoftwareswap/), but still) while JumpCloud has a free version.
-Secondly, out of the box it only works on select Windows versions and the respective devices first need to be joined to your Active Directory Domain, controlled by servers usually inaccessible from outside your private network.
+Secondly, out of the box, it only works on select Windows versions and the respective devices first need to be joined to your Active Directory Domain, controlled by servers usually inaccessible from outside your private network.
 So how do you quickly, within minutes and without prior preparation, join devices to your directory that are outside your network, i.e. virtual machines on the latest and greatest public cloud provider?
 With Active Directory, you cannot.

 With JumpCloud you just install the agent, wait for a few seconds for the device to pop up in the JumpCloud console and then authorize your users and groups for that new device.
 Again a few seconds later, the device accepts logins from your users.
 All it requires is outbound port 443 (HTTPS) to be open for your devices, nothing more.
 There are some neat added security features: JumpCloud synchronizes not just user names and passwords between directory and devices—it also manages public SSH keys and offers Two Factor Authentication.